Sign up for our monthly blubolt email!

 We mentioned earlier that offering free shipping is a great way to encourage last-minute shoppers to buy from your website as it means their purchase entails no extra costs.
 If you’re really feeling generous you could even offer a free gift wrapping option.

-This will appeal to shoppers who might not have time to prepare everything themselves and would prefer to have the gift sent straight to their mother’s address.
-More generally it shows all your customers that you’re willing to go that extra mile.
-That you’ve thought about them and that you’ve got them covered.
+This will appeal to shoppers who might lack the time to prepare everything themselves and would prefer to have the gift sent straight to their mother’s address.
+More generally it shows customers that you’re willing to go that extra mile, that you’ve really considered their needs.

 Remember that the overarching aim on Mother’s Day is to help customers celebrate both their own mothers and others in their lives.
-It goes without saying, therefore, that your site’s content needs to be tailored for Mother’s Day to personalise the shopping experience for your customers and recognise their emotional side.
+So it goes without saying that your site’s content needs to be tailored as part of your Mother’s Day marketing strategy to personalise the shopping experience for your customers and recognise their emotional side.

 For example, you could place any Mother’s Day product and shopping offers right on your landing page to draw user’s attention as soon as they land on your site.
 Or, you could have a dedicated sub-section on your main site menu filled with enticing Mother’s Day gift ideas and offers.